Resources And Tips For Those Diagnosed With Acoustic Neuroma

 Tip One: Take Control of Your Treatment

-Recently, my dad's friend was diagnosed with a small AN (less than 1 cm).
+Recently, a friend of my dad was diagnosed with a small AN (less than 1 cm).
 By the time he called me, his brain surgery had already been scheduled.
 When I asked if he had considered other treatment options, he said no, the other options had not been mentioned or discussed with him.
 This is just not acceptable and is an example of what can go wrong from too much deference to doctors.

 Tip Two: Get Multiple Medical Opinions From Specialists With Different Backgrounds

-There is too much complexity and disagreement in the Acoustic Neuroma treatment decision to rely on the opinion of just one doctor (or even just one medical institution).
+There is too much complexity and disagreement in the Acoustic Neuroma treatment decision to rely on the opinion of just one doctor or even one medical institution.
 In my case alone, I had elite doctors advocating microsurgery, Gamma Knife and Cyberknife.
 The first two neurosurgeons with whom I consulted (both of whom were trained as surgeons and one of whom is an internationally-reknowned brain surgeon) told me I needed surgery.
-Others (who were trained in both surgery and radiation) told surgery and radiation were both reasonable alternatives in my case.
+Others who were trained in both surgery and radiation told me both were reasonable alternatives in my case.
 Some doctors said either Gamma Knife or Cyberknife would be OK.
 Others said Gamma Knife was the way to go because Cyberknife was still too new.
-As difficult as it was, working through all of these opinions gave me a full and clear picture of the various pros and cons of the treatment alternatives in my particular case.
+As difficult as it was, working through all of these opinions gave me a full and clear picture of the pros and cons of the treatment alternatives in my particular case.

-All of this can be so confusing and stressful.
-Our natural inclination and desire is to be able to place your trust in your doctors.
-But the first we need to choose the right doctors to place our trust in.
-And to do that, it is really important to get multiple opinions and perspectives.
+All of this can be confusing and stressful.
+Our natural inclination and desire is to place our trust in our doctors, to leave the decision in their hands.
+But first we need to choose the right doctors to place our trust in.
+And to do that, it is really important to get multiple opinions and perspectives and to get clear about the facts.

-Bottom line: Try to get input from as many doctors as possible.
-If there are multiple treatment options available to you (i.e., surgery and radiation), take the time to investigate them by speaking with doctors who are trained and experienced in the different treatment modes.
-Don't rely solely on a microsurgeon to tell you about the pros and cons of radiation and vice versa.
-The decision is too important to rely on any single expert, regardless of qualifications.
+Bottom line: Get consultations from as many doctors as possible.
+If there are multiple treatment options available to you (i.e., surgery and radiation), take the time to investigate each of them carefully and thoroughly by speaking with doctors who are trained and experienced in the different treatment modes.
+Don't rely on a microsurgeon to tell you about the pros and cons of radiation or vice versa.
+The decision is too important to rely on any single expert, regardless of his or her qualifications.

 Take advantage of the free consultation offered by the House Ear Clinic.
+Email the doctors on the Cyberknife forum.
 Do not be shy about emailing respected neurosurgeons such as Dr. Chang directly for their opinions.
-Email the doctors on the Cyberknife forum.
-My experience is that they are willing and eager to help when they can.
-Frankly, they are in competition with other neurosurgeons for the privilege of treating your rare condition.
+My experience is that they are willing and eager to help when they can, will answer your questions directly and will communicate with you willingly.
+Frankly, they are in competition with other neurosurgeons for the privilege of treating our rare condition.
+(I'm not being facetious - this is absolutely true.)

 Tip Three: Focus Hard On Quality of Life Issues